hyperledger/besu-docs/docs/Tutorials/Examples/Private-Network-Example.md

 * compiles the contracts.
 * deploy then to the blockchain.
 * runs tests.
-* Build and run a Docker image to serve the dapp web site.
+* Build and run a Docker image to serve the dapp website.

 !!! example "`./run-dapp.sh` output"